Board of Directors

 Mary de Groot, Ph.D., is an Associate Professor of Medicine and Acting Director of the Diabetes Translational Research Center at Indiana University.
 She received her Master of Education degree from the Harvard University Graduate School of Education in 1989 and her doctorate in Clinical Psychology from the University of Rhode Island in 1999.
 Dr. de Groot is a clinical health psychologist whose research focuses on examining the mechanisms that link diabetes and depression as well as the development of accessible interventions to treat depression among adults and socioeconomically and culturally diverse populations with diabetes.
 Since 2017, Dr. de Groot is a member of the American Diabetes Association

 Martha Parry Clark is a retired CEO with global executive experience that spans the asset management, health non-profit, banking, and strategy consulting industries.
-For the American Diabetes Association, Clark most recently served the as interim Chief Executive Officer, as Chair of the Finance Committee, and as Chair of the Community Leadership Board for the San Francisco Bay Area.
-She also serves on the board of Project Redwood, a non-profit that provides grants and consulting services to early-stage social entrepreneurs focusing on extreme poverty.
+For the American Diabetes Association, Clark serves as Chair of the Finance Committee, and served previously as interim Chief Executive Officer, and as Chair of the Community Leadership Board for the San Francisco Bay Area.
+She also serves as Co-Chair of Project Redwood, a non-profit that provides grants and advisory services to early-stage social entrepreneurs focusing on extreme poverty.

 Robert M. Cuddihy is the vice president, US Medical Affairs, at AMGEN.
 He has close to two decades of practice experience as a clinical diabetologist at the Mayo Clinic, Harvard & MGH, International Diabetes Center (IDC), and the University of Minnesota.
 He was actively engaged in diabetes research as an investigator on numerous diabetes-related clinic trials including the DCCT-EDIC and ACCORD trials.
 A frequent speaker on diabetes-related topics at numerous national and global medical congresses and educator of physicians throughout the world on the treatment of diabetes through the World Health Organization he has dedicated his life to educating and advocating for individuals living with diabetes.
 Dr. Cuddihy has participated in many American Diabetes Association Expo's in Minneapolis and served as Chair of the New York City ADA Diabetes Expo, as well as other programs outside ADA, such as Taking Care of Your Diabetes (TCOYD).